dakom/ibc-chat/README.md

 Similar to the frontend, they are written in Rust/WASM with JS bindings to CosmJS.

-If the tool itself doesn't need to be rebuilt, then it can be run like `{cli}-only-{cmd}`.
-Onchain tests use "test" for the cli part while deployer uses "deployer"
+If the tool itself doesn't need to be rebuilt, then it can be run with the `-only` segment... but this is typically not called directly, and in some cases hidden under an `internal` Taskfile rule.

-So for example: `test-only-onchain-local` will only run the CLI tests without rebuilding the tool, while `test-onchain-local` will build the tool and then run the tests.
-Similarly: `deployer-only-deploy-local` will only run the CLI tests without rebuilding _the tool_, while `deployer-deploy-local` will build the tool and then run the tests (notice that it's only the tool that's being discussed here, contracts are built via a separate command as described above)

 # WALLET